 Operating Statistics> > >

-In 2009, Philadelphia continued to be a major processor of cash in the Federal Reserve System, although the volume of currency processed decreased 5 percent because of improvements in financial institutions' cash-handling practices.
-Because the Bank processed a greater proportion of smaller denomination notes, the actual dollar value of currency processed decreased by a more significant margin (18 percent).
-In 2009, the volume of coin bags processed on site increased 13 percent, and the value of processed coin increased 15 percent because of an overabundance of coin in the District resulting from the 11th year of the State Quarters program, during which the U.S. Territories were added to the program, and the issuance of new commemorative coins.
+In 2010, Philadelphia continued to be a major processor of cash in the Federal Reserve System, although the volume of currency processed decreased 11 percent due to improvements in financial institutions' cash-handling practices.
+These improvements enabled the Cash Department to reduce the number of currency-counting processing shifts at the end of 2009.
+The actual dollar value of currency processed increased 5 percent due to a 10 percent increase in the volume of $20 notes processed.
+In 2010, the volume of coin bags processed on-site decreased 17 percent, and the value of processed coin decreased 11 percent because coin-handling activity was redirected to the off-site coin terminals.

 SERVICES TO DEPOSITORY INSTITUTIONS